saha0073/DSPy-Multi-Feature-Chatbot/README.md

 Please leave comments or notes on your thought process and what you built in a separate README file for me to take a look at.

+I am expecting you to work on this for 2-3 hours.
+You can work on it longer if you'd like, just let me know how long you end up working on it.

 Good luck!